Your scale isn't giving you the

 It's safe to plan for up to 30 minutes for your entire appointment, which includes your scan time.
 Once your body composition assessment is finished, you will have the option to discuss your goals with our staff.
 This typically takes 15 minutes.

 What Do I Wear?

-Wear comfortable clothes.
+Wear comfortable clothes without metal.
 We recommend gym attire but your business or casual wear is fine too.
 Whatever you wear, it's best to suit yourself with clothes that have minimal metal items such as buttons and zippers.

 Should I Eat Before My Scan?

 We recommend at least a 1 to 2 hour fast from solid foods.
 Liquids are okay.
 Because it's a density model, some foods can be seen as muscle, especially if consumed right before your appointment, so it's best not to consume large meals.

 Yes, please!
 We recommend normal hydration, which can be easily gauged by urine color - the lighter in color the more hydrated you are.
 DEXA will accurately and precisely measure whatever is in its path, so for consistency please keep hydration as constant as possible between tests.

 Can I Exercise Before My Scan?

 We recommend that you DO NOT exercise for at least 2 hours prior to your test.
 Exercise is another variable that should be as constant as possible.
 If you do or don't exercise before you baseline scan, please repeat those steps for repeats.